joe7575/protector/README.md

 - 2.5 - Added HUD text to show when player is inside a protected area (updates every 5 seconds)
 - 2.6 - Add protection against CSM tampering, updated Intllib support (thanks codexp), tweaked block textures
 - 2.7 - Remove protection field entity when protector has been dug
+- 2.8 - Added 'protector_show_interval' setting to minetest.conf [default is 5], make protection field glow in dark.
+- 2.9 - Added MineClone2 recipes for protection block but no official support as yet
+- 3.0 - Added PlayerFactions support, 'protector_hud_interval' setting and listing in advanced settings for mod values.
+- 3.1 - Ability to hide protection blocks using /protector_hide and /protector_show , italian local added (thanks Hamlet)
+- 3.2 - Defaults to Minetest translation if found, otherwise intllib fallback if loaded, locale files updated for both.
+Added 'protector_msg' setting for player text.
+- 3.3 - Added support for playerfactions new api (thanks louisroyer), added limiter to protection radius of 22.
+- 3.4 - Player flip and hurt functions moved to minetest.register_protection_violation function (thanks hlqkj), added 'protector_crafts' setting, changed wood doors n chests to immediate_dig for mineclone2 fix.

 Lucky Blocks: 10